kalepeterson/InetSysDev-GH-Community-Health/SystemDescription.md

  * Pull Requests grouped by day, week, month, and year
     * Shows activity on a project over time.
  * Forks
    * All forks of a certain repository
         * Mainly useful for future user interface work (e.g. traversing between forks, getting metrics for forks as well)
    * Grouped by day, week, month, and year
         * Useful for measuring interest or new development on a project.
  * Issue Actions
+    * Mostly useful for developing more complex metrics, but also provides a look at what actions are common, such as mentions, reopenings, and more.

 # Proposed Metrics
 Here is a list of metrics that we are considering adding to GHData: